Skip to main content

 What happens if your mortgage renewal is denied?

-When you take out a mortgage, you’ll sign a contract with your lender that outlines its specific features, such as the interest rate you’ll pay, whether it’s open or closed, and any additional perks such as the ability to make accelerated payments, or porting from one property to another.
-This contract is called the mortgage term, and it lasts for a set number of years – typically five, though two- and three-year mortgage terms are also common in Canada.
+When you first take out a mortgage, you sign a contract with your lender that outlines key details like the interest rate you’ll pay, whether it’s open or closed, and any additional perks, such as the ability to make accelerated payments, or porting from one property to another.
+This contract lasts for a set number of years, known as your mortgage term.
+In Canada, the traditional mortgage term has typically been five years.
+However, recent data from the Canada Mortgage and Housing Corporation (CMHC) shows that since March 2023, a growing number of homeowners have been opting for fixed-rate terms between three and five years rather than locking in for the full five-year stretch.

-When your mortgage term reaches its maturity date, you’ll need to renew your outstanding mortgage balance for another term.
+As your mortgage term ends — a point known as the maturity date — you’ll need to renew your remaining balance for another term if you still owe money.
 In fact, most borrowers will do this five to six times before their mortgage is fully paid off.

-Watch this informative video below with some helpful advice on renewing your mortgage in 2024, then read on for more information.
+Watch this informative video below to know about the mortgage rule changes in 2025, then read on for more information.

 Also read: Can you pay off your mortgage at renewal?
 Should you?